 - Amit Sahai, UCLA

-- Rebecca Wright, Rutgers University
+- Rebecca Wright, Rutgers University and Barnard College

 - DIMACS Focal Point Person: Rebecca Wright, Rutgers University

 Send an email to the organizers: crypto-committee (at) dimacs.rutgers.edu